How Weight Loss Can Improve Your Gout

 Another small pilot study on gout and weight loss was done with 13 gout patients, while all 13 were gout patients who would get an attack every month and after losing weight through their diet after a few months only but one patient would have less than one gout attack per month.

-Yet another study conducted at the University of Auckland in New Zealand also suggests that gout patients who are obese may benefit from bariatric surgery which will result in lowering uric acid crystallization in the joints further preventing gout attacks and reduced inflammation from the weight loss.
+Yet another study conducted at the University of Auckland in New Zealand also suggests that gout patients who are obese may benefit from bariatric surgery which will result in controlling uric acid crystallization in the joints further preventing gout attacks and reduced inflammation from the weight loss.

-Weight loss allows the uric acid in the fatty deposits inside the body to leave or excrete in a consistent manner.
-If you have a gout attack or swelling in any of your joints, it will help diminish those effects due to the fact there will be less fatty deposits in your joints knees, toes, feet etc… If you plan on losing weight, make sure you are losing 1-2 pounds a week and not more avoiding increasing your uric acid levels abruptly causing a painful gout attack.
+Weight loss may allow the uric acid in the fatty deposits inside the body to leave or excrete in a consistent manner.
+If you have a gout attack or swelling in any of your joints, it will help diminish those effects due to the fact there will be less fatty deposits in your joints knees, toes, feet etc… If you plan on losing weight, make sure you are losing 1-2 pounds a week and not more, avoiding increasing your uric acid levels abruptly causing a painful gout attack.
 So tread carefully and do it right!

 If you don’t have gout make sure to maintain a healthy weight in order to avoid getting it.
-Weight loss is not the only answer when it comes to curing your gout but it is a big piece in the overall pie, that’s for sure.
+Weight loss is not the only answer when it comes to controlling your gout but it is a big piece in the overall pie, that’s for sure.
 Remember to begin with small changes in the beginning making sure you are losing only 1-2 pounds a week in order to avoid a gout attack, then keep progressing in eliminating whatever foods that are bad for you for healthier choices eventually moving towards your ideal weight.
 Don’t forget to include your doctor’s advice when planning your diet, even consulting with a dietitian can do wonders.

 Posted by Spiro Koulouris